fxnlabs/function-public-docs/README.md

 * **Poor Model Discoverability & Bootstrapping**\
   Even the best models languish unseen: without a clear on-chain marketplace or incentive to spotlight high-quality work, providers won’t host them and developers can’t find or use them.
 * **Centralized Infrastructure & High Barriers to Entry**\
   Without a direct path to monetization, only large players backed by deep private funding can afford the massive investment in large datasets and compute fleets required for AI at scale.
-This centralizes control and stifles innovation as it leads to closed source AI.
+This centralizes control and stifles innovation due to more models becoming closed source.

 ### Our Solution: Democratize AI with Function Network